piwerm/vk-hidden-api-methods/README.md

-# vk-hidden-api-methods
-Hidden methods for VK API.
+# All hidden methods from VK API